tupsutumppu/Lua-5.1-Disassembler/README.md

-Just a simple disassembler I wrote to learn a bit about Lua bytecode.
-It's definitely not good by any means, but that wasn't the goal.
+# Lua 5.1 Bytecode Disassembler

-Debug information is not used.
+A disassembler I wrote in Java to learn how Lua bytecode works.
+It is not perfect by any means, but it's not supposed to be.

 Produces output like this: